In September 2019, I requested to take over the unmaintained

 time in Rust.
 As anyone that has ever worked with time can attest to, this is no small feat.
 By December, I had released the first major release in over six years.
-As a foundational crate in the Rust ecosystem, time is used by a sizable portion of the Rust ecosystem.
+As a foundational crate in the Rust ecosystem, time is used by a significant portion of the Rust ecosystem.

-of recently-stabilized APIs on older compilers.
+time, I frequently found myself writing shims to allow the use of recently-stabilized APIs on older compilers.
 However, it was necessary to use

 .rem_euclid_shim() instead of